Diya-R-Gowda/Spreadsheet-Model-Linter/README.md

 - `.xlsx` / `.xlsm` input, single workbook, multiple sheets
 - Detection of: hardcoded values inside formula ranges, inconsistent formulas across a row/column block, off-by-one range errors, references to empty cells, circular-ish logic, sign convention breaks, unit/scale mismatches (thousands vs millions)
 - Output: a ranked issue report (JSON + HTML) with cell address, severity, explanation, and suggested fix
+- Fully offline execution — no network calls required for the default configuration

 **Explicitly out of scope**
 - Editing or repairing the workbook (report only — do not touch someone's model)
 - Google Sheets, .xls (legacy binary), CSV
 - Charts, pivot tables, macros, external workbook links
 - Anything requiring the workbook to be recalculated
+- Any hosted/paid API as a required dependency (optional, never required)

 Keeping repair out of scope is not laziness.
 It halves the trust burden and removes an entire class of destructive failure.

 ---

 ## Architecture

+The semantic layer is tiered, each tier independently measurable and each one optional relative to the one below it:

 ```
 .xlsx file